AlexMG99/RainbowNeko-Engine/docs/index.md

  * Panel Play: Shows scene through camera
  * Panel Inspector: Shows information about that GameObject selected in the panel Hierarchy.
  * Panel Console: Prints Assimp Logs and Normal Logs
- * Panel Assets: TLoads the floders and resources that are inside the Library folder.
+ * Panel Assets: Loads the floders and resources that are inside the Library folder.

 ### Assets Panel